medikoo/es6-weak-map/README.md

 ### Limitations

 - Will fail on non extensible objects provided as keys
 - While `clear` method is provided, it's not perfectly spec compliant.
-If some objects where saved as _values_, they need to be removed via `delete`.
+If some objects were saved as _values_, they need to be removed via `delete`.
 Otherwise they'll remain infinitely attached to _key_ object (that means, they'll be free for GC only if _key_ object was collected as well).

 ### Usage